j-greig/greig/_posts/2015-03-29-the-best-way-to-complain.md

 title: The best way to complain
 date: 2015-03-29T10:58:02+00:00

 excerpt: '<p>When you have an itch, you have a simple choice: ignore it, or give it a good scratch.
-What would happen if you applied the same principle to your life?</p>'layout: post
+What would happen if you applied the same principle to your life?</p>'
+layout: post
 permalink: /the-best-way-to-complain/
 categories:
   - Uncategorised